 A court can make an order that varies a parent's liability in a current period of unemployment, or one that applies during any period of unemployment.

 In determining whether a child is self-supporting, the Registrar will determine the child's actual income and whether the child is paying for their basic living expenses without financial support from another person.
-Basic living expenses include accommodation, food, household utilities and transport costs.
+Basic living expenses include accommodation, food, utilities and transport costs.
 The Registrar will disregard social security payments the child is receiving except where the child is not living with the payee.
-If the child is also making lifestyle choices which would not be available without an independent source of income (e.g. buying a car), the child is more likely to be self-supporting.
+If the child is also making lifestyle choices that would not be available without an independent source of income (e.g. buying a car), the child is more likely to be self-supporting.

 Children in full-time education

 Some institutions such as TAFE offer a range of courses from secondary education to vocational training and higher education courses.
 Tertiary education involves a distinct qualification, a certificate, diploma or degree, rather than matriculation or vocational training.
 The Registrar will ask for evidence from the payee about the child's student status.
-If the child is still at school the Registrar will find that the child is in full-time education.
+If the child is still at secondary school, the Registrar will find that the child is in full-time education.

 If the child has finished secondary school and is studying at an institution that considers the child as a full-time student, the Registrar will generally accept that the child is in full-time education.
 See 3.5.6 for more information.